Genetic Engineering

 New technologies bring unique challenges

-Potentially unfamiliar challenges are likely to arise when working in new areas like gene editing.
-The regulatory landscape governing these technologies will initially be dynamic and, as the gene editing space matures, requirements will evolve in tandem.
-Growing evidence from preclinical and clinical trials as well as advances in analytical techniques will act to mold the regulations governing the gene editing space.
+Potentially unfamiliar challenges are likely to arise when working in new areas like genome engineering.
+The regulatory landscape governing these technologies will initially be dynamic and, as the genome editing space matures, requirements will evolve in tandem.
+Growing evidence from preclinical and clinical trials, as well as advances in analytical techniques, will act to mold the regulations governing the genome editing space.
 As a result, developers and manufacturers must demonstrate flexibility while staying abreast of innovations, industry advancements, and evolving regulations.

 A Look to the Future